PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/StaircaseA3L2H3_Part2.svg" style="display: block; margin: auto;" />

 Some notes :
-- Possible issue: Ablation says two step 10 heads are useful, but they have are not used in this hypothesis.
-  - Possible solution: These heads may be “duplicates” of S9.L0.H1, splitting the workload
-- Possible issue: To get a perfect A5, all the digits have been completed by step 11.
-Why does the model retain the redundant long staircase BA calculations?
-  - Possible solution: The model is not optimising for compactness.
-The long staircase is discovered early and it works for simple questions.
-Once the overall algorithm gives the right numeric answer consistently it stops optimising.
 - Possible issue: The calculation by S11.MLP of D4.T5 // 10 = (D4.T1 + D3.MC) // 10 seems complex.
 Can this calc be done by the MLP?
   - Solution: The D4.T1 and D3.MC values are in the residual stream.
-This is a bigram
+This is a bigram.
+Resolved
+- Possible issue: There is a MLP layers in S8 that are not understood - they are theoretically unnecessary, but the model does depend on it
+  - Possible solution: Unresolved
+- Possible issue: There are 2 heads and 1 MLP layer in S12 that are not understood - They are theoretically unnecessary, but the model does depend on them
+  - Possible solution: The model is duplicating functionality?
-- Possible issue: Are there other ways to formulate the framework or different ways to use the calculation cells?
+- Possible issue: Are there other ways to formulate the mathematical framework or different ways to map the framework to the calculation cells?
   - Possible solution: Do experiments to test the hypothesis
+- Possible issue: To get a perfect A5, all the digits have been completed by step 11.
+Why does the model retain the redundant long staircase BA calculations in step 11 to 16?
+  - Possible solution: The model is not optimising for compactness.
+The long staircase is discovered early and it works for simple questions.
+Once the overall algorithm gives low loss consistently it stops optimising.

 ## Testing the hypothesis
-CoLab part 15A tests the hypothesis that D4.T1 is calculated at S11.L0.H2 and shows ...
+CoLab part 15A onwards tests the hypothesis and shows...

 # Pulling it all together (TBD)